-Dongara Marine has overall project responsibility for the vessel and we are currently fitting out the hull, which arrived in Port Denison in November 2019 after being fabricated in Geraldton.
+As the prime contractor, Dongara Marine had overall project responsibility for the vessel including all fitout of the hull, which arrived in Port Denison in November 2019 after being fabricated in Geraldton.
 This includes all the main machinery as well as the many mechanical, hydraulic and electrical systems that go in to a modern cray boat.

-Once the wheelhouse and hull fitout stages are complete the superstructure will be lifted onto the hull just prior to the new boat’s launch, which is scheduled for April 2020.
+Once the wheelhouse and hull fitout stages were complete the superstructure was lifted onto the hull prior to final fitout and then the new boat’s launch, which was completed on April 22, 2020.

 Read more about this project in our News section here.